Extensive experience teaching both traditional and contemporary taiko styles.

 Isaku Kageyama is a taiko artist and instructor at Los Angeles Taiko Institute with extensive experience teaching both traditional and contemporary taiko styles.
 He holds a Bachelor of Music from Berklee College of Music, a Master of Arts in Teaching from Longy School of Music of Bard College, and a California Teaching Credential in Music.
-He currently teaches taiko lessons at Asano Taiko US, at his private studio in Los Angeles, and through online partners Globoedu.com and Zoen.
+He currently teaches at Los Angeles Taiko Institute and from his private studio.

 Isaku completed his Student Teaching in LA Unified School District, and has taught after school programs at Youth Orchestra of Los Angeles, Quincy Jones Elementary School, and Yokohama International School.